elixirschool/elixirschool/lessons/libraries/poolboy.md

 The solution to this problem is using set of workers (processes) to limit the number of connections instead of creating a process for every user registration.
 Then you can easily avoid running out of your system resources.

 That's where Poolboy comes in.
 It creates a pool of workers managed by a `Supervisor` without any effort on your part to do it manually.
 There are many libraries which use Poolboy under the covers.
-For example, `postgrex`'s connection pool *(which is leveraged by Ecto when using psql)* and `redis_poolex` *(Redis connection pool)* are some popular libraries which use Poolboy.
+For example, `postgrex`'s connection pool *(which is leveraged by Ecto when using PostgreSQL)* and `redis_poolex` *(Redis connection pool)* are some popular libraries which use Poolboy.

 ## Installation